random689/tp/docs/team/junghon3709.md

 * **New Feature**: `undo` command.
   * What it does: allows the user to undo all previous commands one at a time.
   * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
   * Highlights: The implementation was challenging as it required changes to existing commands.
 Moreover, `undo` was implemented in a such a way such that if the user keyed in commands that did not change the content of the application, executing `undo` takes the user back to the last command which changed the content of the application, rather than the last command the user executed.
-Doing this required some work on which commands could potentially leave the application state unchanged.
+Doing this analysis on the commands which could leave the application state unchanged.
 (Pull requests: [\#192](https://github.com/AY2122S1-CS2103-T16-3/tp/pull/192/commits/2dfd0abfafdf3c0aa5de24d8e607e794fc5913fc), [\#245](https://github.com/AY2122S1-CS2103-T16-3/tp/pull/245), done by Yong Chuan).

 * **New Feature**: `copyStudent/copyTeacher` command.
   * What it does: it gives users the ability to copy phone numbers, email addresses and names from the displayed list.